ansys/pyansys-heart/doc/source/contributing.rst

 Install tox
 -----------
 Once the project is installed, you can install `Tox <https://tox.wiki/en/stable/>`_ to run tests in an isolated environment.
-Tox is a generic virtualenv management and test command line tool that can be used to test your project in isolated python environments.
+Tox is a generic virtual environment management and test command line tool that can be used to test your project in isolated python environments.

 .. code:: bash